 Should you decide against hunting down Woolly World’s hundreds of secluded items, opting instead to dash across its 48 levels as though you were playing any other Mario platformer, then you’re likely to come away slightly disappointed.
 Played straight, Woolly World does not inspire enough quick thinking or daring leaps of faith.
 There’s no time limit, and no lives to lose, which gives the proceedings a measured, pedestrian pace.
 The boss fights, meanwhile, can be conquered on first attempts.

-So while it’s undemanding to complete almost any stage in less than five minutes, doing so with the full set of collectables in tow requires scrupulous scavenging and sleuthing, and some of the most fiendishly concealed secrets will evade your best search efforts for upwards of half an hour.
-This is Woolly World at its best; Moments where you scan the landscape to spot architectural anomalies that could be hiding something, or running into a wall you suspect is a secret tunnel, or leaping into the great unknown outside the screen’s field of view like a cartoon Columbus.
+So while it’s undemanding to complete almost any stage in less than five minutes, doing so with the full set of collectibles in tow requires scrupulous scavenging and sleuthing, and some of the most fiendishly concealed secrets will evade your best search efforts for upwards of half an hour.
+This is Woolly World at its best; Moments, where you scan the landscape to spot architectural anomalies that could be hiding something, or running into a wall you suspect, is a secret tunnel, or leaping into the great unknown outside the screen’s field of view like a cartoon Columbus.